openstreetmap/id-tagging-schema/SCHEMA.md

     "geometry": [
         "point", "area"
     ]
-    // The icon in iD which represents this feature.
+    // The icon which represents this feature.
     "icon": "maki-shop",
     // The names of fields that will appear by default in the editor sidebar.
     // See the fields documentation for details of what's valid here.